You are here

-To initiate the formal rulemaking process, the Board votes to approve a notice of rulemaking hearing, which must be filed with the Colorado Secretary of State for publication in the Colorado Register and, in that notice, identifies a date for a public rulemaking hearing.
-While not required by the APA, once the State Board initiates a Notice of Rulemaking, copies of the rules, along with the notice of the hearing date, are e-mailed to all superintendents, BOCES directors, and other interested parties.
+To initiate the formal rulemaking process, the Board votes to approve a Notice of Rulemaking, which must be filed with the Colorado Secretary of State (SOS) for publication in the Colorado Register and, in that notice, identifies a date for a public rulemaking hearing.
+While not required by the APA, once the Board initiates a Notice of Rulemaking, copies of the rules, along with the notice of the hearing date, are e-mailed to all superintendents, Boards of Cooperative Educational Services (BOCES) directors, and other interested parties.

 After rules are adopted, the APA requires that the Board submit the adopted rules to the Office of the Attorney General, so that the Attorney General may review the rules and issue an opinion concerning their legality.
 If the Attorney General does not issue an opinion affirming the rules within 20 days, the rules will not become effective.
-Following the issuance of the Attorney General’s rule opinion, thee rules become effective after being published in the Colorado Registrar and are then submitted to the Office of Legislative Legal Services (OLLS) for additional review for compliance with statute.
+Following the issuance of the Attorney General’s rule opinion, the rules become effective after being published in the Colorado Register and are then submitted to the Office of Legislative Legal Services (OLLS) for additional review for compliance with statute.